Frequently Asked Questions

 No. At the moment, all production work with people outside of our team has to be funded by the client before and during production.
 Consider you are hiring us as freelancers.

-When working at our own expense, we only create originals.
+When working at our own expense, we create originals and self-initiated projects.

 What are the animation industry's standard prices?